-Covering more than 15,000 square miles, PPL Corporation’s regulated utilities provide electricity and natural gas to power our customer’s lives.
+Covering nearly 20,000 square miles, PPL Corporation’s regulated utilities provide electricity and natural gas to power our customer’s lives.

 PPL Corporation, headquartered in Allentown, Pennsylvania, is the parent company to three regulated utility companies.
 Through our regulated utility subsidiaries, we deliver electricity to customers in Pennsylvania, Kentucky and Virginia.
 We also deliver natural gas and generate power in Kentucky.
 In addition, PPL is the parent company to Safari Energy, LLC, a leading provider of solar power solutions for commercial customers in the U.S.